genesis-community/cf-genesis-kit/MANUAL.md

   - `max_log_lines_per_second` - This has been replaced with the upstream feature `cf-deployment/operations/experimental/enable-app-log-rate-limiting` and setting `bosh-variables.app_log_rate_limit` to the desired value.

-## Sizing and Scaling

-Upstream `cf-deployments` only supports three vm types: minimum, small and small-highmem.
-As such, v2.0.0 of Genesis CF Kit does not support specifying per-instance-group vm types.

-  - `nats_vm_type` - What type of VM to deploy for the nodes in the NATS message bus cluster.
-Defaults to `nats`.
-    Recommend `1 cpu / 2g mem`.

-  - `uaa_vm_type` - What type of VM to deploy for the nodes in the UAA cluster.
-Defaults to `uaa`.
-Recommend `2 cpu / 4g mem`.

-  - `api_vm_type` - What type of VM to deploy for the nodes in the Cloud Controller API cluster.
-Defaults to `api`.
-    Recommend `2 cpu / 4g mem`.

-  - `doppler_vm_type` - What type of VM to deploy for the doppler nodes.
-Defaults to `doppler`.
-Recommend `1 cpu / 2g mem`.

-  - `loggregator_vm_type` - What type of VM to deploy for the loggregator traffic controller nodes.
-Defaults to `loggregator`.
-    Recommend `2 cpu / 4g mem`.

-  - `router_vm_type` - What type of VM to deploy for the gorouter nodes.
-Defaults to `router`.
-Recommend `1 cpu / 2g mem`.

-  - `bbs_vm_type` - What type of VM to deploy for the Diego BBS nodes.
-Defaults to `bbs`.
-Recommend `1 cpu / 2g mem`.

-  - `diego_vm_type` - What type of VM to deploy for the Diego orchestration nodes (not the cells, the auctioneers).
-    Defaults to `diego`.
-Recommend `2 cpu / 4g mem`.

-  - `cell_vm_type` - What type of VM to deploy for the Diego Cells (application runtime).
-These are usually very large machines.
-    Defaults to `cell`.
-Recommend `4 cpu / 16g mem`.

-  - `errand_vm_type` - What type of VM to deploy for the smoke-tests errand.
-Defaults to `errand`.
-Recommend `1 cpu / 2g mem`.

-  - `syslogger_vm_type` - What type of VM to deploy for the scalable syslog.
-Defaults to `syslogger`.
-Recommend `1 cpu / 2g mem`.

 # Supported Kit Base Parameters

   - `base_domain` - The base domain for this Cloud Foundry deployment.
 All domains (system, api, apps, etc.) will be based off of this base domain, unless you override them.
 This parameter is **required**.